yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apimgr_relnotes/_index.md

 5. Start Policy Studio with `policystudio -clean`

-#### Install the Configuration Studio service pack
+#### Install the Configuration Studio update

-To install the service pack on your existing Configuration Studio installation, perform the following steps:
+To install the update on your existing Configuration Studio installation, perform the following steps:

 1. Shut down Configuration Studio.
 2. Back up your existing `INSTALL_DIR/configurationstudio` directory.